Ever wonder just what makes an old home an historic home? Ever done a web search on Zillow.com for Cincinnati historic homes for sale?

 Cincinnati was settled in 1788 and had a population of 115,000 in 1850.
 In 1900, it had 325,000 people.
 And in 1950, the City had grown to over a half million.
 All those people were living somewhere.
 So where did all their houses go?

 It’s pretty safe to say that a search on Zillow.com is not capturing all of the historic homes for sale in Cincinnati.
 So.
 What makes an old home an historic home?
 If you are living in an old home, what makes it an historic home?

-A look at the National Register of Historic Places is a good place to start.
-The National Register of Historic Places is the official Federal list of districts, sites, buildings, structures, and objects that are deemed worthy of preservation.
+A look at the National Register of Historic Places–or, National Register for short–is a good place to start.
+The National Register is the official Federal list of districts, sites, buildings, structures, and objects that are deemed worthy of preservation.